polymonster/pmbuild/readme.md

 # Tools

 Run your own tools or scripts and feed them files with the `files` objects as described in the copy task.
-We can register tools for <mac, windows or linux> which is the system which pmbuild is currently running on.
-We can target other platforms such as playstation, xbox but we still build on a windows machine for instance:
+We can register tools for <mac, windows or linux> which is the system pmbuild is currently running on.
+We can target other platforms such as PlayStation or Xbox but we still build on a windows machine and for iOS we target the iOS platform but build from macOS:

 ```yaml